 Jay Egger is a digital marketing specialist for Fit Small Business, a digital small business education publication.
-He has experience in public relations, SEO, journalism, social media management and video production.
+He has experience in public relations, SEO, journalism, social media management

 In 2018, if you’re not using a customer relationship management system, or CRM, to stay organized and in touch with your leads from beginning to end, you’re letting valuable sales slip through the cracks.
 CRMs do everything from automatically generating welcome emails for new leads to helping you prioritize which leads are nearest to closing.

 That’s part of the reason why CRM is the fastest growing software market, with revenues expected to reach over $40 billion this year.